 Treatment for a sensitive penis will depend entirely on the underlying cause.

 Simple causes, such as infections, will need antibiotics, antifungals, or antiprotozoals to clear the infection.
-The National Health Service (NHS) in the United Kingdom emphasize the importance of keeping the penis clean by washing it regularly with warm water.
+The

 In cases of phimosis and paraphimosis, doctors may recommend steroid creams to help stretch the foreskin beyond the head of the penis.
 In some cases, a doctor may make an incision known as a ‘dorsal slit’ to widen the foreskin and avoid sensitivity and pain.